Alverd02/Double-Pendulum/README.md

 ## -How to use it

 In each fortran file you can change the initial conditions to make your own numerical solutions, nothing more has to be changed, then run the python code and magic will be done :)
+Note that the only parameter that can change the system is the length $l$, the equations used are the ones deriven from equal masses so you can't simulate pendulums of differents masses.
 ## -More

 There is a little gnuplot script to see the x,y graph.
 You can also change it to make your own plots or just run it.